 An employee is hired by your business under an employment agreement.
 You withhold taxes from their wages, train them, pay employment taxes for them, and may provide benefits.
-Because of this, you have more control over your employees — you dictate what they work on and when they work.
+Because of this, you have more control over your employees — you dictate how and when they work.

 How do 1099s and W-2s play into this?

 1099s and W-2s are tax forms.
-A 1099-MISC, for instance, is typically used to report payments made to independent contractors (who cover their own employment taxes).
+A 1099-MISC is used to report payments made to independent contractors (who cover their own employment taxes).
 A W-2 form, on the other hand, is used for employees (whose employer withholds payroll taxes from their earnings).

 We know you have more questions, so let’s dive in a little deeper.